The treewidth and pathwidth of graph unions: Preliminaries

-Next, we will prove a similar statement for graphs of bounded pathwidth.
-For this we first introduce some notions and an auxiliary result that characterizes pathwidth in terms of vertex separation number.
+Alternatively, treewidth can be defined via partial $k$-trees.
+A \emph{$k$-tree} is a graph that can be obtained by starting with $K_k$ and repeatedly adding vertices and connecting them to a clique of size $k$.
+A {\em partial $k$-tree} is a (not necessarily induced) subgraph of a $k$-tree.
+The treewidth of a graph $G$ is equal to the least $k$ such that $G$ is a partial $k$-tree.

 A \emph{path decomposition} of a graph $G$ is a tree decomposition $\left(\cP,(X_i)_{i\in V(T)}\right)$ in which the tree $\cP$ is a path.
 The {\em pathwidth} of $G$ is equal to the smallest width of any path decomposition of $G$.

+Pathwidth admits a characterisation via vertex separation number that we will employ in one of the proofs.
 A \emph{layout} of a graph is a linear ordering of its vertices.
 Let $G=(V,E)$ be a graph and let $\pi$ be a layout of $G$.
 The \emph{vertex separation number of $G$ with respect to $\pi$} is defined as

 The \emph{vertex separation number} $\vs(G)$ of $G$ is the minimum of $\vs_{\pi}(G)$ over all possible layouts $\pi$ of $G$.

 \begin{theorem}[Kinnersley \cite{K92}] The vertex separation number of a graph equals its pathwidth. \end{theorem}